|Course Length:||4 Years Full-Time|

 - BTEC Extended Diploma (or combination of BTEC QCF qualifications): Distinction, Distinction, Merit (DDM);

-- Access to Higher Education Diploma: 45 credits at Level 3, for example 30 credits at Distinction and 15 credits at Merit.
+- Access to Higher Education Diploma: 45 credits at Level 3, for example 24 credits at Distinction and 21 credits at Merit or 30 credits at Distinction and 15 credits at Merit.
 The required total can be attained from various credit combinations.

 Please note, the above examples may differ from actual offers made.
 A combination of A Level and BTEC awards may also be accepted.